googleate/HigueronForSale/exampleSite/content/english/_index.md

 portfolio:
   enable: true
   bg_image: images/feature-bg.jpg
-  title: CONTACT OUE SALES OFFICE
+  title: CONTACT OUR SALES OFFICE
   content: |-
     Our team of property coordinators are happy to answer any questions you have, any time of the day.